makrai/notes/peters18-dissect-contextl-embed-emnlp.md

 * e.g. the words in the noun phrase “the new international space station” are clustered together
-* all of the verbs (“says”, “can”, “afford”, “maintain”, “meet”) have high similarity suggesting the biLM is capturing partof-speech information
+* all of the verbs (“says”, “can”, “afford”, “maintain”, “meet”) have high similarity suggesting the biLM is capturing part-of-speech information
 * coreference resolution: high contextual similarity of “it” to “government”,
 * Section 5.3 provides empirical support for these observations

 ### Span representations

-* use [the biLM’s context vectors] to form representations of spans
+* use the biLM’s context vectors to form representations of spans
 * we compute a span representation s(s_0, s_1),i at layer i by concatenating the first and last context vectors with the element wise product and difference of the first and last vectors
 * Figure 2 shows a t-SNE (Maaten and Hinton, 2008) visualization of span reprs
-  * 3,000 labeled chunks and 500 spans not labeled as chunks from the CoNLL 2000 chunking dataset (Sang and Buchholz, 2000), from the first layer of the 4-layer LSTM.
-As we can see, the
+  * 3,000 labeled chunks and 500 spans not labeled as chunks from the CoNLL 2000 chunking dataset (Sang and Buchholz, 2000), from the first layer of the 4-layer LSTM
   * spans are clustered by chunk type confirming our intuition
 * Sec.
 5.3 evaluates whether we can use these span reprs for constituency pars

 ### Unsupervised pronominal coref

-* contextual [repr] of coreferential mentions should be similar, as in many cases it is possible to replace them with their referent.
-If true, we should be able to use [them for] unsupervised coreference resolution
+* contextual repr of coreferential mentions should be similar, as in many cases it is possible to replace them with their referent.
+If true, we should be able to use them for unsupervised coreference resolution
 * experiment as follows
   * to rule out trivial similarities due to lexical overlap, we restricted to pronominal coreference resolution